 - Front camera: 7 MP

-- Rear camera: 12 MP Dual Lens telephoto and wide-angle, optical image stabilisation
+- Rear camera: 12 MP Dual Lens telephoto and wide-angle, optical image stabilization

-- Battery: Up to 12.5 hours battery life mixed usage.
+- Battery: Up to 12.5 hours of battery life mixed usage.

 - Other: Touch ID, NFC, 3D Touch, IP67 waterproof

 The iPhone XR features an edge-to-edge display that is 6.1in and has a 2436×1125-pixel resolution at 458ppi.
 The iPhone 7 Plus features a 5.5in display with bezels that has a 1920×1080 resolution at 401ppi.
 Without a doubt, the iPhone XR’s display wins the day here-well, almost.

 In many aspects, the XR beats the 7 Plus: it has a larger display with a higher resolution, a higher pixel density, and is edge-to-edge.
 But not so fast, the iPhone 7 Plus beats the XR in one display aspect: the XR lacks 3D Touch, which the iPhone 7 Plus has.
 If you were never a fan of 3D Touch, that won’t matter much.
 But if you like the feature you’ll be disappointed it’s not in the XR.

 The other obvious difference is that the iPhone XR lacks a Home button.
 It jettisons it in favor of a gesture-based Home control.
 The iPhone 7 Plus still has the Home button we all know and love.
 This means the iPhone 7 Plus also still has Touch ID.
 The iPhone XR lacks Touch ID and replaces it with Apple’s new Face ID facial recognition system.